Kitchen Stewardship | Caring for All Our Gifts

 Active Ingredients: Listed on the bottle as only “essential herbal oils.”
 The site description lists rose geranium, eucalyptus, and Litsea Cubeba.
 I heard from the founder!
 The oils are Lemongrass, rose geranium, litsea cubeba and cedarwood.
 All kid-safe!

 Safety Notes: Eucalyptus is not safe for children under 10, plus I don’t like when a company doesn’t list every single oil.
-I wouldn’t let my kids use this one this summer since I wasn’t sure (and I was right, now that I know there’s eucalyptus in there!).
+I wouldn’t let my kids use this one this summer since I wasn’t sure.
 Some people say that borax isn’t a good idea for kids either, and I’d lean toward that side as well.

 Other Ingredients: distilled water, glycerine, saponified coconut, olive and castor oils, avocado oil, potassium hydroxide, borax.
 Note: my bottle doesn’t have potassium hydroxide or borax on the outside so the formula has changed a bit.